Accelerynt-Security/Guardicore-ThreatIntel/README.md

 ![logicapp4](Images/logicapp4.png)

-This will prompt you to sign in with your credntials.
+This will prompt you to sign in with your credentials.

 ![logicapp5](Images/logicapp5.png)